[Yamagata Prefecture] 5 Recommended Beaches in Yamagata Prefecture! While the coastline is the shortest in Tohoku, it's packed with unique beaches!

 Hakusan Island, the symbol of Yura Coast

-From Yamagata Prefecture official tourism website
+From the official Yamagata Prefecture tourism website

 • Facility name: Hakusan Island (Yura Marine Fishing Pond, Sea Terrace Yura Iso no Kaze)